Interested in something other than mainstream education? Never fear. This list of Bangalore’s alternative schools will set your mind at rest.

 The school is deeply committed to sensitizing children to the environment and ecological education.
 Children have organic farming as part of their curriculum.
 The school also has an excellent water harvesting system and the children eat the food from the farm on campus.

 What we like: Their mixed-age classrooms till grade 4.
 Children from grades 1 to 4 study together in groups of 18 in each classroom, giving the children access to a variety of knowledge and learning curves.
 In fact, one parent told us that because of the mixed age classes, his son learned both Hindi and Kannada in the younger classes!

-Website Link: Prakriya Green Wisdom School
+Get more information: Prakriya Green Wisdom School

 Pramiti is headed by Savitha Ravi, who is a certified trainer in Inclusive Education, Early Intervention and pre-primary Montessori education, apart from having worked at Headstart and been on the panel discussion for Inclusive Education at The Valley School.
 Pramiti is a school that provides an environment for children to explore, create, realize and co-exist in harmony.
 The school, which will shift to Kanakapura Road this year, offers four programs — the toddler program, the House of Children, the elementary program and the Adolescent Community.

 What we like: The variety of activities that they offer the children.
 From Carnatic music and dance to sports and even carpentry, children are exposed to many wonderful skills.

 Get more information: Pramiti